What makes a good littlespace movie?

 1: The Lion King (1994)

 The Lion King is the greatest movie of all time.
 It has a charming story, characters, animation and soundtrack.
 But you knew that already, didn’t you?
 Who HASN’T seen this by now?
 If you haven’t seen it, GO WATCH IT!
-(Not the crappy remake version)
+And not the crappy 2019 remake version which was honestly the worst thing of all time.

 NAAAAAAAAAAAAA TSINVENYAAAAAAAAAAA BWAWAWI SHIBAWA